apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="core-domain-services">Core Domain Services</a>

-<a href="./reference/services.html">Summary of all service APIs and their implementations (including modules, below)</i>
+Services implemented within Isis core.
+See also this <a href="./reference/services.html">summary</i> of all service APIs and their implementations (including modules, below)

 }